bethanylong/csci330_the_good_parts/source/aggregates.rst

 Aggregate functions
 ===================

-RDBMSs provide a set of functions that can be applied to selected columns.
+RDBMSs provide a set of functions that can be computed over selected columns.
 These are often used to compute statistics like average, minimum, and maximum values::